 Registration is administered through College of Advancing and Professional Studies at UMass Boston.
 Please see Fee Schedule below.

 |Type of Fee||Amount|

 |Total for course***||$1,230 (410 x 3 credits = 1230)|

 Click here to browse our course listings.

 *applicable when you register after deadline; non-refundable unless course has been cancelled

 *** Courses can vary from one to six credits; this total represents a standard 3 credit course

 The UMass Boston online Bachelor of Science in Nursing for RN Program is fully accredited by The Commission on Collegiate Nursing Education (CCNE) of American Association of Colleges of Nursing (AACN), and is approved by the Board of Registration in Nursing, Commonwealth of Massachusetts (BORN).
-The University of Massachusetts is accredited by the New England Association of Schools and Colleges (NEASC).
+The University of Massachusetts is accredited by the New England Commission of Higher Education (NECHE).

 Did you know?

 University of Massachusetts has earned several awards for its distance learning programs, faculty and technology including: